 Community taxonomic and functional composition appeared resilient, following similar hump-shaped trajectories starting to return towards pre-disturbance composition after 30 years.

-The taxonomic differences among local communities, marked before disturbance by the distinct starting points on the NMDS axis 2, were maintained throughout recovery trajectories.
-More than commonly thought, post-disturbance trajectories depended on community initial composition, that partly determined the pool of recruited species and constrained the trajectories towards the initial composition.
-(Folke 2006)The high resilience of community taxonomy, in the sense of the initial state recovery, revealed that species not belonging to the pre-disturbance community were hardly recruited because of the commonness of dispersal limitation among tropical tree species (Svenning & Wright, 2005).
+The taxonomic differences among local communities were already apparent before disturbance, as revealed by the distinct starting points on the NMDS axis 2.
+These differences were maintained throughout recovery trajectories.
+More than commonly thought, post-disturbance trajectories depended on community initial composition, which partly determined the pool of recruited species and constrained the trajectories towards the initial composition.
+The community taxonomy proved highly resilient, as it absorbed the disturbance and maintained community initial composition characteristics (Folke 2006).
+This high resilience suggested that species not belonging to the pre-disturbance community were rarely recruited because of the commonness of dispersal limitation among tropical tree species (Svenning & Wright, 2005).

 Conversely, disturbed communities followed functional trajectories that are highly similar in terms of functional composition.
-As pre-disturbance surviving trees mirror the initial community (Hérault & Piponiot, 2018), changes in functional composition relied upon the recruitment of species or functional types that were infrequent or absent before disturbance.
-Competitive pioneers became dominant in filling the environmental niches of high availability of light, space and nutrients vacated by the disturbance.
+As the composition of pre-disturbance surviving trees is representative of the initial community (Hérault & Piponiot, 2018), changes in functional composition relied upon the recruitment of species or functional types that were infrequent or absent before disturbance.
+Competitive pioneers became dominant benefitting from light, space and nutrient resources made available by disturbance.
 The recruitment of pioneers changed community functional composition in the same way for all disturbance intensity towards more resource-acquisitive strategies, moving community functional composition right along the first axis in Fig. 1 (Reich, 2014; Westoby, 1998; Wright et al., 2004).
 Thereafter long-lived, more resistant and shade-tolerant species excluded the first established pioneers and started the recovery of pre-disturbance functional composition, moving similarly community functional composition left along the first axis and upward along the second axis in Fig. 1.

 These trajectories provided empirical support to the hypothesis that community assembly is both deterministic and historically convergent at different levels of community organization.
 Deterministic, trait-based processes drove community convergence in functional composition, while at the same time dispersal limitation maintained their divergence in taxonomic composition (Fukami, Bezemer, Mortimer, & Van Der Putten, 2005).

-ANOTHER PERSPECTIVE ON THE INTERMEDIATE DISTURBANCE HYPOTHESIS
+A NEW PERSPECTIVE ON THE INTERMEDIATE DISTURBANCE HYPOTHESIS